 This handy little paperback may weigh in at 360 pages, but do not let that stop you.
 There are many illustrations to demonstrate the DOs and DONT’s of good design.
 Composition, color and fonts and information that is VITAL the a beautiful website as well as a beautiful flyer.
 Keep this guide close to you, use it and no one will ever accuse your website of being ugly ever again!

-by Dr. John F. Demartini – Of all the books I have read and the personal development training I’ve gone through in the last 10 years, it was all “prep school” leading up to the message in this book.
-His 29 years of in-depth research into every “ology” (theology, psychology, archaeology, anthropology, cosmology and so forth) on the planet led to his own “breakthrough experience” – that moment when he know with absolute clarity of vision what he was put on this Earth to do.
+by Dr. John F. Demartini – Of all the books I had read and the personal development training I went through in the 10 years before coming across this book, it felt like “prep school” leading up to the message in this book.
+Dr. Demartini’s 29 years of in-depth research into every “ology” (theology, psychology, archaeology, anthropology, cosmology and so forth) on the planet led to his own “breakthrough experience” – that moment when he knew with absolute clarity of vision what he was put on this Earth to do.
 Now he shares that intense personal transformation method with the world.
 A tireless speaker, he addresses people of all nations, races and financial status – from the poor to the super-rich, helping them to make the most of this amazing life they were given – allowing us all to live it with joy and purpose.
-If you only ever read ONE MORE BOOK IN YOUR LIFE, IT MUST BE THIS ONE!

 Your bananas, according to the author/management consultant, are the rotten beliefs, rationales, or habits you cling to and feel comforted by, but that hold you back from the success you deserve.
 Stephen Hoye’s narration of this 12-step program, along with the clever title, sounds tongue in cheek.
 He’s dramatic, campy, and shameless about playing up to the self-important aspect of the author’s writing.
 Listening to him makes you wonder whether he and the author conspired to offer this audio as entertainment rather than enlightenment.
 It’s too difficult to take lines like this seriously: “. . . only YOU can determine what the best course of action is for your life.
 Just be prepared to live the result of those choices.”